Britannia Collection

 1999 ‘Y2K’ Privy – See here for more information

 In 1999 to commemorate the new millennium, a special set of coins was released featuring one ounce silver issues from Australia, USA, England, China and Liberia.
 The coins all featured a Y2K Privy mark and 10,000 of each was issued.
-This Y2K privy edition was not an official release from the Royal Mint but was commissioned by another company (if you know which company, then get in touch!)
-These coins are extremely hard to source, with only a handful coming into the market over the past 4 years.
-Prices have varied from £50 through to £300!
+This Y2K privy edition was not an official release from the Royal Mint but was commissioned by another company.

 2011 Matte